About the UVM Medical Center's Birthing Center

 As the region's only academic medical center, UVM Medical Center has an unmatched ability to provide the expert care that can make all the difference in your birthing experience.
 As health care providers grounded in Vermont values, we create a supportive environment which offers a variety of childbirth alternatives to the 2,000 families who deliver their babies at our hospital each year.

 The Claire M. Lintilhac Birthing Center is located on the 7th floor of the McClure building.
-During the day, patients should park in the underground at the Ambulatory Care Center and check-in at the main registration desk on the 3rd floor.
-Overnight arrivals should park and register at the Emergency Department.
-Our security system requires all patients and visitors to be cleared by staff before entering the Center.
+During the day, patients should park in the underground at the Ambulatory Care Center.
+Overnight arrivals can park underground or at the Emergency Department.
+Our security system requires all patients and visitors to be cleared by staff before entering the Birthing Center.

 - Parking Information